 Below are a few recorded costs of city property damage in California.

 A traffic signal can cost up to $100,000 to replace, depending on the damage.
 The police may become involved as well, since this may impede the flow of traffic.
 You may have to pay for traffic control until it can be fixed.

-The fine for damaging a fire hydrant is approximately $1,000.
-However, some cities may also tack on the cost of wasted water if you hit a hydrant and water bursts.
+The cost for repairing a fire hydrant is somewhere between $1,000 and $2,000.
+However, some cities may also tack on the cost of wasted water if you hit a hydrant and water bursts forth.